The 5 C’s of Credit: What Lenders Look For

 Capacity

-Pay down your existing loans: By focusing on reducing your debts, you can lower your DTI ratio and increase your DSCR.
-This will improve your capacity to repay any future lending obligations.
+Pay down your existing debts: By focusing on reducing your debts, you can lower your DTI ratio and increase your DSCR.
+This will improve your capacity to repay any future lending obligations and give you a better shot at obtaining financing.

 Capital

 Use some of your own cash: Individuals should monitor their levels of personal debt.
-Business owners can invest some of their personal equity into their business to help improve the business’ equity position.
+Business owners can invest some of their personal equity in their businesses to help improve the business’s equity position.
 Individuals and business owners can use their capital as an indicator of the amount of financial leverage they have.

 Conditions

-Plan carefully: While you can’t control the economy or your industry, you can keep tabs on your competitors and adapt to changing business conditions as appropriate.
-It doesn’t hurt to utilize outside resources, such as SCORE or the Small Business Development Center (SBDC), both of whom counsel businesses and provide additional analysis and support.
+Plan carefully and be prepared: While you can’t control the economy or your industry, you can keep tabs on your competitors and adapt to changing business conditions as appropriate.
+It does not hurt to use outside resources such as SCORE or the Small Business Development Center (SBDC), both of whom counsel businesses and provide additional analysis and support.

 Collateral

-Consider what collateral you can pledge: If you can’t provide enough collateral, consider an unsecured business loan.
-Before getting an unsecured loan, make sure you can pay it off in a reasonable amount of time.
+Consider what collateral you can pledge: Depending on the loan type, you should consider what assets you have that can act as collateral.
+If you can’t provide enough collateral, consider one of the best unsecured business loans.
+Before getting an unsecured loan, ensure you can pay it off in a reasonable amount of time.
 If not, create a financial plan and wait until you have enough collateral to support the loan.

 Bottom Line